NIStreamer/nistreamer/docs/internals/fn_lib.md

 and expanding function library does not require any additional changes anywhere.

 ## Waveform library classes
-**Problem 2** - _avoiding explicit relay code at the Rust-Python interface_.
+**Problem 2** - _avoid explicit relay code at the Rust-Python interface_.

-Waveforms are defined in Rust back-end, while user script makes selections through Python front-end - there has to be a relay mechanism between the two.
+Waveforms are defined in the Rust back-end, while user script makes pulse selections through the Python front-end - there has to be a relay mechanism between the two.
 And it has to allow for extensibility as well - no manual edits should be required as new waveforms are added to the library.
 Implemented mechanism is described below.